Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Introduction

 Morse-Floer homology is a flourishing algebraic-topological construction in the mathematical toolbox for studying variational problems.
 The precursor to Floer homology was first created as a dynamical systems alternative for the intrinsic construction of the homology of compact manifolds --- Morse homology~\cite{MR0228014,MR0029160,MR683171}.
 Subsequently it has been generalized to many other contexts in analysis and geometry, including infinite dimensional settings.

 Without giving a comprehensive description (we refer to~\cite{MR1045282,MR1239174}), we nevertheless first sketch an outline of Morse-Floer homology to set the scene.
-A Morse-Floer homology is built from the critical points of the objective functional $\A$, which are described by solutions of the Euler-Lagrange equation $d \A(u)=0$, as well as the non-equilibrium orbits of an associated (formal) gradient flow $u'=-\nabla \A(u)$, which depends on the choice of inner product.
+A Morse-Floer homology is built from the critical points of the objective functional $\A$, which are described by solutions of the Euler-Lagrange equation $d \A(u)=0$, as well as the non-equilibrium orbits of an associated (formal) gradient flow $u'=-\nabla \A(u)$.
+The latter depends on the choice of inner product, since it is defined through the relation $d\A(u)v=\langle\nabla \A,v\rangle$ for the directional derivative in the direction~$v$.
 Besides these two types of solutions (equilibria and connecting orbits) of differential equations, the third ingredient in the homology construction is an (integer valued) index $i(u_*)$ that is associated to each non-degenerate critical point $u_*$.
 In the classical, finite dimensional setting, this index counts the number $n(u_*)$ of negative eigenvalues of the Hessian matrix $d^2 \!\A (u_*)$, the Morse index, which is interpreted dynamically as the dimension of the unstable manifold of $u_*$ for the gradient flow.